OperationCode/operationcode_old_site/CONTRIBUTING.md

 * Each pull request should:

   * Be tied to a single issue
+  * Be named after the issue with the designated issue # as the name of the branch
   * Be fully tested
   * Have its own tests
   * Not break existing tests